Skip to main content

 Kette aus Papierfiguren mit Sprechblase

 Our society is constantly confronted with new and different challenges and difficulties.
 Social work addresses and examines these complex processes and develops solutions, arrangements and agreements together with a large number of actors involved.
-The part-time program in social work (BASA-online) provides you with the skills and the necessary expertise to manage, implement and reflect on these support processes.
+The part-time degree programme in social work provides you with the skills and the necessary expertise to manage, implement and reflect on these support processes.

 Degree: